Entanglement Entropy and Thermodynamics of Dynamical Black Holes: Introduction

-Despite these significant advances in understanding the thermodynamic entropy of dynamical black holes, the corresponding entanglement entropy interpretation has not been thoroughly investigated.\footnote{In \cite{Dong:2013qoa}, an entangement entropy for higher derivative gravity has been derived, which agrees with $S_{\rm Wall}$ in all the known cases and is valid under the first order perturbation.
-However, it does not satisfy the physical process first law between two arbitrary sections and receives a correction in $S_{\rm dyn}$.} A natural question arise is whether the event horizon is still the appropriate entangling surface for a dynamical black hole.
-In this paper, we address this fundamental question by investigating the entanglement entropy for dynamical black holes in the Einstein gravity and $f(R)$ gravity.
-Taking the convenience of Gaussian null coordinates (GNC), we compute the entanglement entropy associated with both the future event horizon and the apparent horizon.
-Our calculations reveal that under first order perturbations, only the latter agrees with $S_{\text{dyn}}$ and satisfy the physical process first law.
+Despite these significant advances in understanding the thermodynamic entropy of dynamical black holes, its entanglement nature has not been thoroughly investigated.\footnote{In \cite{Dong:2013qoa}, an entanglement entropy for higher derivative gravity has been derived, which agrees with $S_{\rm Wall}$ in all the known cases and is valid under the first-order perturbation.
+However, it does not satisfy the physical process first law between two arbitrary sections and receives a correction in $S_{\rm dyn}$.} For stationary black holes the event horizon is the natural entangling surface, but its teleological nature calls this choice into question in a dynamical geometry.
+Does a locally defined horizon---such as the apparent horizon---take over as the suitable entangling surface under non-stationary perturbations?
+We will answer this by carrying out replica trick computations on both surfaces.
+In this paper, we address this fundamental question by investigating the entropy for dynamical black holes in the Einstein gravity and $f(R)$ gravity using the replica method, thereby providing a stepping stone to arbitrary higher curvature theories.
+Taking the convenience of Gaussian null coordinates (GNC), we compute the entropy associated with both the future event horizon and the apparent horizon as the entangling surface.
+Our calculations reveal that under first-order perturbations, only the latter agrees with $S_{\text{dyn}}$ and satisfies the physical process first law.
 Furthermore, we show that choosing the (generalized) apparent horizon as the entangling surface provides a natural physical interpretation of the modified von Neumann entropy introduced in \cite{Hollands:2024vbe} and further justifies the validity of the GSL for $S_{\text{dyn}}$.